Maturing with Time and Evidence: The Updated American Cancer Society Lifestyle Guidelines - CancerChoices

 I want to also say that a few decades ago, I was an active volunteer and board member of my local and state American Cancer Society.
 This many years later, I am glad to see this organization refresh and revise their lifestyle-related cancer-prevention guidelines.
 Back in the 1980s and 1990s, I was impressed with their outstanding educational programs and innovative cancer-prevention research projects.
 I was proud of them for putting out such practical, useful programs for the everyday folk who lived in small-town Virginia (where I live) and elsewhere.

-The 7 Healing Practices include practical ways to put these and other healthy lifestyle guidelines into your anticancer action plan.
+The 7 Lifestyle Practices include practical ways to put these and other healthy lifestyle guidelines into your anticancer action plan.
 Also see Healthy Lifestyle › for further choices you can make.

 Helpful link